araghon007/RetroWrapper/README.md

 Head to the releases tab to grab the newest version.
 The version scheme is the same, but any releases by me are marked by the added -nerd tag (-ex-nerd for experimental releases / releases that haven't been verified / tested that much).

-Todo:

-- ~~Fix Max installer support~~ Fixed in 1.4.1
-- Show versions that have already been wrapped
-  - Display already wrapped versions with " - already wrapped" (text a wip) next to them.
-- Change the way the uninstall button works (currently deletes ALL instances of RetroWrapper + library files, effectively removing itself completely).
-  - Make a new button with current functionality called "uninstall everything" (text a wip), and use current button to uninstall only one instance.
-(Note: swing sucks, especially if you don't know how to use swing.)
-- Stop RetroWrapper installer from closing after each installation
-  - Make RetroWrapper update the list of versions each time you instal / uninstal something
-- Implement some kind of batch installer / allow groups of versions to be wrapped at once (all beta, alpha, infdev etc or just everything)
-- Fix some other bugs / implement feature requests under "issues" if possible (note: I'm bad at Java though)
-- ~~Verify that importing the whole project into Netbeans in a janky way hasn't broken anything.
-Also, that the compiler settings haven't broken anything.~~ Eclipse might be better.

 Note: As I'm not the original author, there are no comments, and I'm bad at Java, please tell me if any bugs arise due to my careless mistreatment of the codebase!

 # Legacy Readme: RetroWrapper